-То: Chair Miadich and Commissioners Baker
+To: Chair Miadich and Commissioner Baker

 From: Lindsey Nakano, Sr. Legislative Counsel

-Subject: Legislative Update - May 2023
+Subject: Legislative Update - June 2023

-Date: May 3, 2023
+Date: May 30, 2023

-Subje ct: Legislative Update - May 2023 1
+Subje ect: Legislative Update - June 2023 .
+1

-1. General Update 1
+General Update

-2. Upcoming Legislative Deadlines 1
+2. Upcoming Legislative Deadlines .
+1

-3. FPPC Priority Bills 2
+3. FPPC Priority Bills .
+2

-4. Other Commission-Related Bills 5
+4. Other Commission-Related Bills .
+5

-5. Bills Not Moving Forward This Year17 7
+5. Bills Not Moving Forward This Year 15

 1. General Update

-- As of the date of this report, 15 Political Reform Act-related bills are active, including 4 Commission-initiated bills.
+- As of the date of this report, 13 Political Reform Act-related bills are active, including 3 Commission-initiated bills.

 - Staff is continuing to reach out to and work with authors, other members, interested parties, and stakeholders, and to seek bipartisan support on Commission legislation.

 2. Upcoming Legislative Deadlines

-- May 5 Last day for policy committees to hear and report non-fiscal bills introduced in their house.

-- May 19 Last day for fiscal committees to hear and report to the Floor bills introduced in their house.

 - June 2 Last day for each house to pass bills introduced in that house.

 - June 15 Budget must be passed by midnight.

 - July 14 Last day for policy committees to meet and report bills.

 - July 15 Aug.
 14 Summer recess.

 - Sept.
 1 Last day for fiscal committees to meet and report bills to the Floor.

 - Sept.
 8 Last day to amend on the floor.

 - Sept.
 14 Last day for each house to pass bills.

 - Oct.
 14 Last day for the Governor to sign or veto bills.